Community Financial (NASDAQ:TCFC) Coverage Initiated by Analysts at StockNews.com

 Institutional Trading of Community Financial

-Several institutional investors have recently bought and sold shares of TCFC.
-BlackRock Inc. boosted its stake in shares of Community Financial by 582.7% in the second quarter.
-BlackRock Inc. now owns 262,459 shares of the financial services provider’s stock worth $7,110,000 after acquiring an additional 224,014 shares during the last quarter.
-Private Capital Management LLC boosted its stake in Community Financial by 129.9% during the second quarter.
-Private Capital Management LLC now owns 101,517 shares of the financial services provider’s stock worth $3,744,000 after buying an additional 57,364 shares during the last quarter.
-Geode Capital Management LLC boosted its stake in Community Financial by 114.9% during the second quarter.
-Geode Capital Management LLC now owns 99,402 shares of the financial services provider’s stock worth $2,736,000 after buying an additional 53,151 shares during the last quarter.
-State Street Corp boosted its stake in Community Financial by 250.5% during the second quarter.
-State Street Corp now owns 58,543 shares of the financial services provider’s stock worth $1,586,000 after buying an additional 41,839 shares during the last quarter.
-Finally, Boothbay Fund Management LLC acquired a new position in Community Financial during the fourth quarter worth $1,388,000.
-37.81% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently bought and sold shares of TCFC.
+BlackRock Inc. grew its position in Community Financial by 582.7% during the 2nd quarter.
+BlackRock Inc. now owns 262,459 shares of the financial services provider’s stock worth $7,110,000 after purchasing an additional 224,014 shares during the last quarter.
+Private Capital Management LLC grew its position in Community Financial by 129.9% during the 2nd quarter.
+Private Capital Management LLC now owns 101,517 shares of the financial services provider’s stock worth $3,744,000 after purchasing an additional 57,364 shares during the last quarter.
+Geode Capital Management LLC grew its position in Community Financial by 114.9% during the 2nd quarter.
+Geode Capital Management LLC now owns 99,402 shares of the financial services provider’s stock worth $2,736,000 after purchasing an additional 53,151 shares during the last quarter.
+State Street Corp boosted its holdings in shares of Community Financial by 250.5% in the 2nd quarter.
+State Street Corp now owns 58,543 shares of the financial services provider’s stock valued at $1,586,000 after acquiring an additional 41,839 shares during the last quarter.
+Finally, Boothbay Fund Management LLC purchased a new stake in shares of Community Financial in the 4th quarter valued at $1,388,000.
+Hedge funds and other institutional investors own 37.81% of the company’s stock.

 About Community Financial